FidelusAleksander/ghcertified/content/questions/actions/question-017.md

 ---
-question: "When using the `pull_request` and `pull_request_target` events, how do You configure the workflow to run only when targeting the `prod` branch?"
+question: "When using the `pull_request` and `pull_request_target` events, how do you configure the workflow to run only when targeting the `prod` branch?"
 archetype: "questions"
 title: "Question 017"
 draft: false